 If you're providing soft furnishings these must be compliant with UK fire safety standards.

 When you find tenants, you should get them to sign a tenancy agreement to protect both you and your tenant.
-This will usually an assured shorthold tenancy (AST) agreement.
+This will usually be an assured shorthold tenancy (AST) agreement.

 An AST should state: